51 Types of Tables for Your Home

 27. Standing Table

 Working 40 to 45 hours a week while sitting can take a toll on our health.
 Studies show that constant sitting can cause heart-related diseases and injuries to the spine.
-An ergonomic standing table is designed to address this issue that harms and affects the productivity of office workers.
+An ergonomic standing table is designed to address this issue, which harms and affects the productivity of office workers.
 A standing table is an adjustable office table that can be used when standing and folded when sitting.
-This provides an ergonomic support that can help you balance sitting and standing during your work shift.
+This provides ergonomic support that can help you balance sitting and standing during your work shift.

 28. Work Table

 Have a workshop?
 A work table, also known as a work bench, is an essential piece of furniture where you can create many of your crafts.
 A work table is typically made of sturdy wood and designed to be spacious enough for handheld equipment.
 Some have lower compartments for tools and supplies.

 Conference tables are large, grand furniture pieces that are designed to cater to more people.
 Like computer tables, a conference table has cable holes or plugs for phones and other tech equipment.